Orthognathic & Corrective Jaw Surgery

 Depending on the nature of the surgery required, it is possible that you may need a lengthy course of orthodontic treatment prior (sometimes 12 months or more) - however Dr Armstrong always prefers to review patients at the start of the process, to decide on the best course of action and to liaise with your orthodontist if required.

-After surgery, you will usually have a period in “elastics” (special rubber bands) which help to overcome muscular forces and stabilise the bite.
+After surgery, you will usually have a period in “elastics” (special rubber bands) which help to overcome muscular forces, and stabilise the bite.
 Historically, teeth were “wired” together, but with plates and screws to stabilise the bones in a new position, this is no longer required.

 Following your recovery from surgery, usually a further period of orthodontics is required to set the final position of the teeth, and to ensure stability of the final result.